nikbenesh/burners/specs/Burner.md

 1. Trigger withdrawal

-   - Create requests with acceptable by the swEXIT contract amounts
+   - Create requests with acceptable by the Swell Exit contract amounts
-   - Send withdrawal requests to the swEXIT contract
+   - Send withdrawal requests to the Swell Exit contract

 2. Trigger burn